brantou/inf-crystal.el/README.md

 #### `(crystal-send-line)`

-Send the current line to the inf-crystal process.
+Send the current line to the inferior crystal process.

 #### `(crystal-send-definition)`